Gear

 Canon 17-40mm F4 L lens

-This is my go to lens for 95% of my photography.
-Not expense, but a great L series lens.
-L series is Canons Professional range of lenses, with the red line.
-This is the go to lens for real estate photographers who shoot Canon gear.
-It is small, lightweight and has a great focal length going to 17mm.
+The Canon 17-40mm F4 L lens is my go-to for 95% of my photography.
+It is not expensive, but it is a great L series lens.
+The L series is Canon’s Professional range of lenses with the red line.
+This is the go-to lens for real estate photographers who shoot Canon gear.
+It is small, lightweight, and has a great focal length of 17mm.

-17mm is perfect for real estate photography, giving you a super wide view that still looks realistic and natural.
-And the F4 maximum aperture is not a problem for me as I shoot most of my photos on a tripod.
+17mm is perfect for real estate photography, giving you a wide view that looks realistic and natural.
+The F4 maximum aperture is not a problem for me, as I shoot most of my photos on a tripod.

 Canon 24-105mm F4 L lens

-Another great lens, this was the first lens that I bought.
-It has a great focal length going from wide angle to telephoto.
+The Canon 24-105mm F4 L lens is another excellent lens, and it is the first lens I bought for a full-frame camera.
+It has a great focal length, going from wide-angle to telephoto.

-This for me is the perfect travel photogrpahy lens, and the only one that I take on holidays.
+This, for me, is the perfect travel photography lens and the only one I take on holidays.

-Again the F4 maximum aperture is fine for me the way I take my photos.
+Again, the F4 maximum aperture is fine for me inthe way I take my photos.

 Just a great lens that takes great photos.